dappladies/intro-to-solidity/content/ethereum-infrastructure/_index.md

 +-----------------------------------------------------------+

 Please specify a network name to administer (no spaces, hyphens or capital letters please)
-> testing
+> myblockchain

-Sweet, you can set this via --network=testing next time!
+Sweet, you can set this via --network=myblockchain next time!

-INFO [11-17|23:49:34.296] Administering Ethereum network           name=testing
+INFO [11-17|23:49:34.296] Administering Ethereum network           name=myblockchain
-WARN [11-17|23:49:34.296] No previous configurations found         path=/Users/sdinay/.puppeth/testing
+WARN [11-17|23:49:34.296] No previous configurations found         path=/Users/username/.puppeth/myblockchain

 What would you like to do? (default = stats)
  1. Show network stats